Mid Mountains Legal Blog

 What does the court consider?

-Section 60(2) of the Succession Act 2006 provides that the Supreme Court of NSW may consider the following matters in determining whether to make a family provision order.
+The Succession Act 2006 lists matters to which the Supreme Court of NSW may have regard in determining whether to make a family provision order.

 Can grandchildren contest a Will?

-When a grandchild considers making a claim on their grandparent’s estate, whether the grandchild is an eligible person (i.e. were they wholly or partly dependent on the deceased at some time in their life (s 57(e) Succession Act 2006) is a relevant consideration.
+When a grandchild considers making a claim on their grandparent’s estate, whether the grandchild is an eligible person (i.e. were they wholly or partly dependent on the deceased at some time in their life) (Succession Act 2006 (NSW)) is a relevant consideration.

 General principles when considering a family provision application by a grandchild include: